aurielfournier/aurielfournier.github.io/_posts/2015-06-22-field-tech-applications.md

 - answer the phone and say hello, don't just pick it up and sit there, quietly.
 - spend 10 minutes before the interview thinking about the job posting, why you want it, what you can bring to the project

-### Tips for Skype Interviews
+### Tips for Video Interviews
 - Good Internet connection
 - Make sure you are in a place that is quiet
 - Wear pants :)
 - Wear clothes that are not-unprofessional (you don't have to dress up, but wear something appropriate, no profanity, etc)
 - Have a background that won't be distracting or inappropriate
-- Be Patient, sometimes skype interviews have quirks and take a few moments to iron out
+- Be Patient, sometimes video interviews have quirks and take a few moments to iron out

 ### how to handle the questions